-Starting in Spring 2020, the Philosophy Department will offer a 12-credit Applied Ethics Certificate.
-This program should appeal not only to philosophy majors and minors, but also to students in STEM and pre-professional programs whose future employers may well desire to hire students that have demonstrated a commitment to learning how ethical principles apply to various “real-world” scenarios.
+Since Spring 2020, the Philosophy Department has offered a 12-credit Applied Ethics Certificate.
+This program appeals not only to philosophy majors and minors, but also to students in STEM and pre-professional programs whose future employers may well desire to hire students that have demonstrated a commitment to learning how ethical principles apply to various “real-world” scenarios.

 The Applied Ethics Certificate can be completed by taking Philosophy 105/106 Ethics (as either a Quest course or as an Explore course), and any three (or more) of the courses on the following list: